ai-rendering

 Best forClient review and option studiesFinding the first image direction

-Use the screenshot workflow when proportions matter.
+Use the screenshot workflow when a modeled view should guide the result.
 Use sketches when the design is still open.

 If you have a resolved Revit model or a SketchUp massing, use screenshot to render.
 If you have a napkin elevation and no model yet, use sketch to render.
 If you only have an idea, start with Create and write the scene in words.